To: (Separate email addresses with commas)

 These pilots were fortunate that they were flying into a towered airport with controllers monitoring their altitude along the approach.
 ATC was able to issue them a low altitude warning, prompting their immediate missed approach.
 In this case, the altimeter change was relatively small, but enough to prompt the low altitude warning.

-The majority of airports around the country do not altitude alerts available as a safety net for pilots.
-For instance, if you're flying into a non-towered airport on an instrument approach, Center or approach control will switch you over to the airport's CTAF frequency well before you reach DA or MDA.
+However, if you're flying into a non-towered airport on an instrument approach, center or approach control will switch you over to the airport's CTAF frequency well before you reach DA or MDA.
 No one will be on-frequency to warn you that you've descended below the minimums for that approach.
-This could put you dangerously close to the ground, especially during precision approaches with low visibility or ceilings.

-As you brief your approach, use the "frequencies" section of the plate as a mental trigger to ensure you have updated weather information.
-Try mentioning your updated altimeter setting as you read over the airport's weather frequency.
-If you begin briefing the approach and realize you haven't updated the weather, pause the briefing and tune the listed AWOS/ATIS frequency.
+As you brief your approach, use the "frequencies" section of the chart as a mental trigger to ensure you have updated weather information, and announce your updated altimeter setting as you read over the airport's weather frequency.

-These pilots did a great job realizing their mistake and immediately executing a missed approach.
-If you ever find yourself in the same situation, execute the missed approach immediate and set yourself up again.
+These pilots realized their mistake and immediately executed a missed approach, avoiding a potentially larger issue.
+If you ever find yourself in the same situation, execute the missed approach immediately and set yourself up again.